 The flip-flop nature of your emotions leaves you drained off energy and makes it difficult to seek treatment.
 However, you can build a robust toolbox of tips you can use to battle this silent monster and return to your usual self.

-Here are five tips to help you take control of your emotions and improve your sense of well-being:
+Here are five tips to help you to learn more and take control of your emotions and improve your sense of well-being: